aws-neuron/aws-neuron-sdk/docs/neuron-tools/neuron-monitor-user-guide.md

     * `"generic"` - generic inference errors
     * `"numeric"` - NAN inference errors
     * `"transient"` - recoverable errors, such as ECC corrections
-    * `"runtime"` - runtime errors
+    * `"runtime"` - Neuron Runtime errors
     * `"hardware"` - hardware errors such as uncorrectable ECC issues
 * `"inference_summary"` is an object containing all inference outcome counts for the captured period indexed by their type
     * `"completed"` - inferences completed successfully
     * `"completed_with_err"` - inferences that ended in an error other than numeric
     * `"completed_with_num_err"` - inferences that ended in a numeric error
-    * `"timed_out"` - inferences that took longer than the runtime configured timeout value
+    * `"timed_out"` - inferences that took longer than the Neuron Runtime configured timeout value
     * `"incorrect_input"` - inferences that failed to start due to incorrect input being provided
-    * `"failed_to_queue"` - inference requests that were rejected due to runtime not being able to queue them
+    * `"failed_to_queue"` - inference requests that were rejected due to Neuron Runtime not being able to queue them
 * `"latency_stats"` contains two objects containing latency percentiles, in seconds, for the data captured for inferences executed during the captured period.
 If there are no inferences being executed during this time, the two objects will be `null` (i.e. `"total_latency": null`)
-    * `"total_latency"` - percentiles, in seconds, representing latency for an inference as measured by the runtime
+    * `"total_latency"` - percentiles, in seconds, representing latency for an inference as measured by the Neuron Runtime
     * `"device_latency"` - percentiles, in seconds, representing time spent by an inference exclusively on the Neuron device
 * `"error"` - string containing any error that occurred when collecting the data